COVID-19 (Coronavirus FAQs)

 Is Red Funnel conducting any health / temperature screenings?

-No. Such screening would need to be organised and deployed via the NHS or Public Health England, and at this time we are not aware of any such plans to set up testing hubs at our terminals.
-Red Funnel staff do not possess the specific expertise necessary to conduct such screenings, nor do we possess the necessary equipment.
+No. Such widescale screening would need to be organised and deployed via the NHS or Public Health England, and at this time we are not aware of any such plans to set up testing hubs at our terminals.
+Red Funnel staff do not possess the specific expertise necessary to conduct mass screenings, nor do we possess the necessary large volume of equipment.
 Making decisions about who can and who cannot travel is a complex matter where the NHS, Public Health England or another third-party authority would need involvement, and as COVID-19 is currently classed as a Level 4 Incident we do not anticipate that such measures would be taken at this time.

 What additional health & safety precautions is Red Funnel taking at this time?